Menu

 Owned By: Town of Cohasset

-This large, fenced-in playground is located behind the Paul Pratt Memorial Library in Cohasset, right beside the headquarters of the Cohasset Recreation Department.
+The public playground behind the Paul Pratt Memorial Library in Cohasset is large and fenced-in.
+It is located right beside the headquarters of the Cohasset Recreation Department.
 It includes a large climbing structure for older children, a smaller climbing structure for younger children, plus a rock wall, slides, swings, a rope ladder, a sandbox, and numerous other fun features, with wood chips underfoot.
 There is also a basketball court on site.

 Features